rovaughn/platform-docs/platform/manual/project/directory-structure/conf/ci.yaml.rst

 remotes
 -------

-Details under a remote indicate which microservices has to be updated when a git push happens against that remote.
+Details under a remote indicate which microservices have to be updated when a git push happens against that remote.
 Each key creates a git remote on the cluster.
 When a push is made to this cluster, docker images are built and the microservices are updated as per the definition.

 .. code-block:: yaml